ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   server_context.BlindEvaluate(skI, pkI, blinded_element)
 ~~~

-SetupVOPRFServer is defined in {{OPRF, Section 3.2}} and Evaluate is defined in
+SetupVOPRFServer is defined in {{OPRF, Section 3.2}} and BlindEvaluate is defined in
 {{OPRF, Section 3.3.2}}.
 The Issuer then creates a TokenResponse structured
 as follows: